-- 3.6.
+- 3.4.
+Irrespective of other considerations, the cost of software: - 3.4.1.
+Used to collateralize any loan, bond or COP is to be amortized over the term of the secured instrument. - 3.4.2.
+Subject to a financed purchase is to be amortized over the term of the contract. - 3.5.
+With respect to the acquisition, amortization or use of software, agencies must comply with: - 3.5.1.
+Other State laws, rules or policies. - 3.5.2.
+Federal laws, regulations or guidelines. - 3.5.3.
+The terms and conditions of any relevant federal grant. - 3.5.4.
+The provisions of any applicable contract. - 3.6.
 In the case of a multi-user license involving software not requiring the use of a common data base, each user's interface or instance is to be treated as a separate unit of software for determining whether it meets the capitalization threshold. - 3.6.1.
 Software products such as word processors and spreadsheets do not use a common data base and each instance is to be treated as a separate unit. - 3.6.2.
 Many commercial database programs may, but are not required to, use a common database and each instance is to be treated as a separate unit. - 3.6.3.
 Centralized systems such as those used for accounting, payroll or procurement are required to use a common database.
 All licenses, interfaces, seats or instances are to be considered collectively as a single system for purposes of determining whether it meets the capitalization threshold. - 3.6.3.1.
 Each license, though part of a single system, may be separately recorded and inventoried. - 3.6.3.2.
 The addition of a license to a previously existing software system is to be treated as a betterment. - 4.
-Agencies should take appropriate steps to prevent the loss, theft or destruction of media containing software licensed to, acquired by or developed by the State. - 5.
-Media of various types-CDs, DVDs, tapes, memory sticks/thumb drives/flash drives, fixed and removable storage devices, etc.-may contain confidential and/or sensitive data.
+Agencies should take appropriate steps to prevent the loss, theft or destruction of media containing software licensed to, acquired by or developed by the State. - Media of various types-CDs, DVDs, tapes, memory sticks/thumb drives/flash drives, fixed and removable storage devices, etc.-may contain confidential and/or sensitive data.
 Depending upon their cost, some of these devices may be capital assets, stewardship resources or IT resources.
-Irrespective of their cost, however, they are all to be considered data storage devices (DSDs) and they can all be used to store, move or process data. - 5.1.
-Unless they reach the cost thresholds set forth for capital assets, stewardship resources or IT resources, DSDs need not be recorded in FAM as fixed assets. - 5.2.
-Though not capital assets, stewardship resources or IT resources, DSDs are valuable for the information they contain or may contain.
-Special care must at all times be taken to assure that DSDs are properly safeguarded and that the data they contain are not shared with or transferred to those without appropriate authority to access such data or copied to unsecured media. - 6.
-ASET should be consulted concerning any addition requirements it may have related to IT resources. - 7.
-Information useful in dealing with IT resources can be found at the ASET website at https://aset.az.gov/it-inventory.
+Irrespective of their cost, however, they are all to be considered data storage devices (DSDs) and they can all be used to store, move or process data.

-Topic 25 Long-lived Resources Issued 12/07/15 Section 15 Information Technology Resources Page 6 of 6
+Topic 25 Long-lived Resources Issued 09/30/24 Section 15 Information Technology Resources Page 6 of 6